 It's a hot topic whenever anyone mentions electric cars: pricing.

-Many electric cars are more expensive than their regular counterparts, though naturally they cost less to run too.
+Many electric cars are more expensive than their regular counterparts, though in general they cost far less to run on a per-mile basis.

 24 kWh battery, 84 miles (EPA), 112 MPGe, 83 kW motor

 Fiat's 500e electric car may be a mere "compliance car", but the engineers have done a great job—it's nippy, fun to drive and probably a better vehicle than the gasoline version.
 Limited availability is a hindrance, though, and the price is pretty steep for such a small car.
 Oh, and Fiat's boss would prefer you didn't buy one—it's costing him money...